JTurcotti/swift-proposals/fearless-types.md

 		box.x = box.x + oldBox.x
 		// transfers ownership to the field `oldBox` oldBox = box
-		// Error: cannot return ownership of `box` to the caller because the field `oldBox` has ownership instead }
+		// Error: cannot return ownership of `box` to the caller because the field `oldBox` owns it instead }
 }
 ```